Tanujashree27/stone_paper_scissor/README.md

 * Interactive UI with clickable Rock, Paper, Scissors choices.
 * Real-time score tracking for user and computer.
-* Random computer moves.
+* Random computer moves
-* Instant feedback messages for each round.
+* Instant feedback messages for each round

 ---